FAQ: Can You Have Sex While Pregnant? Everything You Need to Know

 How Soon After I Give Birth Is It OK to Have Sex Again?

-Once you get the all clear from your doctor, it is important you wait until both you and your partner feel comfortable.
-If either you or your partner isn’t ready, it may help to talk to your partner and to find other ways to be intimate.
+Once you get the all clear from your healthcare provider, it's important you wait until both you and your partner feel comfortable.
+If either you or your partner isn’t ready, it may help to talk to each other and to find other ways to be intimate.

 How Can Sex After Giving Birth Be Different?